 rules, expectations, and rights aligned with ORR policy; and

-how the facility promotes living-unit compatibility based on theage interests, and group composition.
+how the facility promotes living-unit compatibility based on the characteristics, diverse service needs, and preferences of individuals.

-Interpretation: In regards to element (e), COA recognizes that organizations, particularly those that receive clients through referrals only, may have limited control of group composition.
-In these instances, the organization should identify the population(s) served, state how diverse service needs will be met, and include strategies for promoting living-unit compatibility when possible.
+Interpretation: In regards to element (e), COA Accreditation recognizes that organizations, particularly those that are connected with persons served through referrals only, may have limited control of group composition.
+In these instances, the organization should identify the population(s) served; state how diverse service needs, preferences, and characteristics will be considered, and include strategies for promoting living-unit compatibility when possible.

+Characteristics and needs that should be considered can include age, special needs, ability to adjust to a group, gender, gender identity, and gender expression.
+Transgender and gender non-conforming individuals should be given access to sleeping quarters, bathroom facilities, and services based on their preferences and in accordance with applicable federal and state laws.

+Examples: Examples of ways that organizations can demonstrate consideration for diverse needs and promote living-unit compatibility can include but are not limited to:

+respecting the individual’s preferred pronouns;

+providing gender neutral restrooms where facility structure allows;

+having residents use restrooms one at a time:

+allowing for single bedroom models; or

+providing LGBTQ specific units.